aarongorka/aarongorka-com/content/blog/gitlab-monorepo-pipelines.md

 https://gitlab.com/gitlab-com/gl-infra/infrastructure/issues/7541

-As of writing, the limit of jobs you can have in `needs:` is 5, so you need some workarounds in scenarious with e.g. a lot of diffs occurring.
+As of writing, the limit of jobs you can have in `needs:` is 5, so you need some workarounds in scenarios with e.g. a lot of diffs occurring.
 The best workaround I've found so far is to move some of the dependent jobs to a job further upstream -- not perfect but good enough until the limit is increased.

+### Complexity
+I can see complexity becoming an issue with large monorepos.
+Even in our simple demo the pipelines are quite hard to follow from the yaml files alone and we need to rely on visualisation to debug them.
+I agree with GitLab that Directed Acyclic Graphs are the most accurate way to represent a CI/CD pipeline, but I can also see the temptation to over-engineer using DAGs being a potential trap.

+I'm also wary of using a DAG to define the _order in which components need to be stood up_.
+In the earlier example, you could make Elasticsearch dependent on Terraform as it is a prerequisite for Elasticsearch.
+I've not had enough experience with monorepos to say for sure, but I suspect that this is an antipattern for two reasons:

+  1. It tightly couples the deployment of the two components and prevents you from separating their pipelines
+  2. It _greatly_ increases the complexity in the graph, potentially to the point where the visualisation output from the script earlier becomes difficult to interpret

+I'm not sure what best way to handle initial deployment ordering (pre-deploy checks? temporary dependencies? temporary manual gates?), but this ain't it.

 ## Conclusion
 GitLab DAGs, when combined with `include:` and `only:changes` are a great way to implement CI/CD pipelines for monorepos; with a few caveats that will hopefully be fixed as the feature matures.